KlimKosenko/DiscordBotsSharp/README.md

 # DiscordBotsSharp
-library to buil bots for dicord
+library to build bots for dicord